-A skillfully constructed crisscrosser in which various destinies converge during a bank raid, pic is an appealingly written look at a certain cross-section of southern Italian society, peopled by Mafiosi and illegal immigrants.
-Good-looking second feature by Stefano Incerti (“Il verificatore”) could have a modest offshore career in the right hands.
+A skillfully constructed crisscrosser in which various destinies converge during a bank raid, “Before Sunset” is an appealingly written look at a certain cross-section of southern Italian society, peopled by Mafiosi and illegal immigrants.
+This good-looking second feature by Stefano Incerti (“Il verificatore”) could have a modest offshore career in the right hands.

 Ali (Said Taghmaoui) is a young Moroccan immigrant who bails out of his wedding to a local Mafioso’s daughter at the last moment and hides out in a hotel with his true love, voluptuous fellow Moroccan Assia (Maud Buquet).
 Narrowly escaping death at the hands of the Mafioso’s thugs, Ali steals on board a bus driven by the beautiful Angela (Simona Cavallari) and heads toward a small community of Moroccans who’ll help to smuggle him out of the country.

 During the first half-hour, the movie sets up a number of different narratives strands involving a Mafia henchman, Domenico (Ninni Bruschetta), who wasn’t invited to the wedding and has taken his family to the beach instead; his partner in smuggling in illegal immigrants, Vito (Gigi Savoia); and two post office employees who spend their time gossiping about their hated boss and planning their futures.
 Role of the last two in the overall story is clarified only near the end.